-2.2.2 New standards, interpretations and amendments to existing standards that are not yet effective
+2.2.2 New standards, interpretations and amendments to existing standards that are not yet effective i.
+Amendments to IFRS 11 - Accounting for Acquisitions of Interests in Joint Operations (effective 1 January 2016)

 A number of new standards, interpretations and amendments thereto, had been issued by IASB which are not yet effective, and have not been applied in preparing these consolidated financial statements.
 The following new standards, interpretations and amendments to existing standards have been published and are mandatory for the Group's accounting periods beginning after 1 January 2016.